jcugnoni/Fractal-Cortex/README.md

 <img src="./examples/Step_2.PNG" width="500">
 </p>

-3. Once you've opened an STL file, you can specify the starting number of slicing directions in the print settings on the right side of the screen.
+3. Next, you can specify the starting number of slicing directions in the print settings on the right side of the screen.
 Notice that the lowest number you can select is 2, since the first slicing direction is always defined as the direction normal to the build plate.
 Having only 1 slicing direction would be the same as just slicing a part in 3 axes.
 Hit apply and you should see a blue plane and a new menu labelled "Current Slicing Direction" appear in the graphics window.

 <p align="center">
 <img src="./examples/Step_3.PNG" width="500">